-Section 27 - That Section 4.101 of the Code of Ordinances be and hereby is
+Section 27 - That Section 4.101 of the Code of Ordinances be and hereby is amended to read as follows:

 Sec.
 4.101. - Meetings, generally.

 The urban county council shall meet in regular, public meetings at least twice a month.
 The regular meetings of the council shall be held on the dates and times specified in a schedule of meetings adopted annually by the council by ordinance.
 All council meetings shall be held in the council chambers on the second floor of the Lexington-Fayette Government Center, and shall be open to the public (Code Sec.
 2-1).